CookiesKush/Github-View-Bot/README.md

 </p>

 ## About
-Decided to create a very simple yet very fast Github view bot
+Decided to create a very simple yet very fast Github view bot (some requests dont get sent tho)

 ## Features
 - Bot any raw link
 - Code is obfused to stop skidders :)

-### Botting Time
-`All tested with 750 threads`
-- 506 views per min
-- 30,360 views per hour
-- 151,800 views per 5 hours
-- 728,640 views per 24 hours

-### My PC specs (used for the view amount->time):
-- Ryzen 7 2700x
-- Geforce gtx 1070
-- 16gb ram
-- X470 aorus gaming 7 motherboard
-- 500gb m.2
-- 500gb ssd
-- 4tb hdd
-- Windows 10

 ## Install Instructions
 1. Download or Gitclone this project